astronomy-commons/lsdb/docs/contact.rst

 * Open an issue in our GitHub repo for LSDB
     * https://github.com/astronomy-commons/lsdb/issues/new
-* A lot of our communication and discussion is on LSST Discovery Alliance Slack This is also a great location to ask questions.
+* A lot of our communication and discussion is on LSST Discovery Alliance Slack.
+This is also a great location to ask questions.
 If you don't have an account for this Slack space, please get in touch to get an invite using information at this `link <https://astro.washington.edu/people/neven-caplar>`_.
     * `#lincc-frameworks-lsdb <https://lsstc.slack.com/archives/C04610PQW9F>`_
     * `#lincc-frameworks-qa <https://lsstc.slack.com/archives/C062LG1AK1S>`_
 * If you have questions about HATS data from the Rubin Observatory, the best place to ask at LSST community forum: